 This, this one little statement is the basis for a majority of what I’m going to be writing here.
 This is something that in the recent time has become very near a dear to my heart.
 Finding my simple.

-Then, life happened and I had to grow up and life changed.
-High school, college, boyfriends, cars, four wheelers, cell phones, computers, and finally moving across the country.
-However, the longer I’ve been away, the more and more I find myself missing the way things use to be.
-That, simple.
+Then, life happened, and I had to grow up and life changed.
+High school, college, boyfriends, cars, four-wheelers, cell phones, computers, and even moving across the country.
+This simple is what made us decide to pack up everything and move back across the country.
 The simple where the worries were few and far between.
 The simple where we knew where things came from.
 The simple that required hard work but little money.
 The simple that made things really mean something at the end of the day.
 That’s what I miss, and that’s what I’m looking for again.
 And thank God and anyone else in charge of that, that Mr. Smivie feels the exact same way I do.

 So, what’s my simple?
 Growing as much of our own food as we possibly can.
 Raising animals for meat, eggs, and to sell babies from.
 Hunting every year to fill our freezer.
 Being able to live as close to debt free as we possibly can.
 Being able to make a living doing what we enjoy.
 Making as much as we possibly can to make us rely as little on stores as possible.
 Being able to fix and take care of the things we have, without having to buy new.
 Being happy, not working our guts out to make a living and survive, being able to support ourselves and do what we want to do, and really being able to enjoy life as there’s so much more to it than the 9 to 5 every day.
 Plus about a million other things I can’t possibly write down.